roninbar/ip-tcp-http/README.md

 -   _Sockets_ (originally called _"Berkley sockets"_) are OS objects that can be used by application code to communicate with local (via loopback) or remote processes using the Internet Protocol suite.
 -   In other words, sockets are an _application programming interface_ (API) between the application and the transport layer.
 -   You can think of a socket as a physical socket in the wall of the bubble that represents the process.
--   A socket can be in one of several states, among them are
+-   A socket can be in one of several states, including:
     -   `CLOSED`
     -   `LISTEN`
     -   `ESTABLISHED`